 If the complaint cannot be resolved at Stage 1, then the complainant may, if they wish, proceed to Stage 2 by completing and submitting a Stage 2 Complaint Form (Appendix D) to the relevant person as detailed in the Complaints Management Procedure (Appendix B).
+In most cases the person whom the complaint should be submitted to would be the Head Teacher/Principal, however there are some complaints that should be submitted to another person and Appendix B outlines who to submit a complaint to if the complaint relates to the Head Teacher/Principal, a governor, a member of the MAC's central team, the CEO or a Director.
 The Stage 2 Complaint Form should be submitted within 10 school days of the conclusion of Stage 1.